noyo-technologies/backend-coding-challenge/README.md

 # Noyo Coding Challenge!
 (Introduction)

 Within this repository is a python application that implements v1.0 of a fictitious product specification.
 The story goes that Noyo is partnering with innovative insurance companies offering a new type of coverage called "traveling salesperson insurance.".
-This offering gives a company's employees unique benefits when they are on the road.
-It considers various aspects of their travel and has some very complex plan eligibility rules.
+This offering gives a company's employees unique benefits when they are on the road, and it considers various aspects of their travel and has some very complex plan eligibility rules.
 When a salesman is working out of a home office, there could be gaps in their coverage timeline.

-This code was deployed to production as is, but is incomplete, the original engineer was on a tight timeline, and did his best; it is possible that there are bugs in the code in addition to incomplete or incorrect tests.
+This code was deployed to production as is but is incomplete.
+The original engineer was on a tight timeline and did his best; there may be bugs in the code in addition to insufficient or incorrect tests.

 **Note**
-For this challenge there are **no intentionally** included bugs that you have to seek out or find.
-The incomplete tests however, are intentional and we encourage you to add more.
-If you find something that you think is a bug, lets talk about it during your onsite!
+There are **no intentionally** included bugs that you have to seek out or find for this challenge.
+However, the incomplete tests are intentional, and we encourage you to add more.
+If you see something that you think is a bug, let's talk about it during your onsite!

 **Part 1 (Take home - Completed before the interview) ~ 2 Hours**